Paladin (Dungeons & Dragons): Dungeons & Dragons 3rd edition

+A paladin who ceases to be lawful good, who willfully commits an evil act, or who grossly violates the code of conduct loses all special abilities and spells.
+They also may not progress in levels as a paladin.
+They regain their abilities if they atone for their violations.

 The paladin class is available to all races, although most paladins are still human.
 The class is notably uncommon among savage humanoids such as orcs and goblins, where good-aligned beings are rare.

 Similarly to monks, paladins cannot consistently multiclass.
 Adding levels to any other class permanently halts progression as a paladin, to reflect the devotion and single-mindedness of purpose expected of the class.
 However, all class abilities are retained in such cases.
-Certain feats found in the Complete Adventurer and the Eberron campaign setting permit normal multiclassing (e.g. Eberron's Knight Training feat permits multiclassing with any one chosen class, and permits the same benefit to monk levels if that is the class chosen).
-Some prestige classes also waive this restriction (typically classes built especially for paladins).
-A fallen paladin can choose to trade in their levels for equivalent Blackguard powers.